supertokens/supertokens-core/README.md

 ## What is SuperTokens?
 SuperTokens is an open core alternative to proprietary login providers like Auth0 or AWS Cognito.
 We are different because we offer:
-- Open source: SuperTokens can be run on premise, forever, for free, with no limits.
+- Open source: SuperTokens can be used for free, forever, with no limits.
+- An on prem deployment with no connection to our servers.
 You control 100% of your user data.
 - An end to end solution with login, sign ups, user and session management, without all the complexities of OAuth protocols.
 - Ease of implementation and higher security
 - Extensibility: Anyone can contribute and make SuperTokens better!